neumino/rethinkdbdash/README.md

 _Note_: The option `{stream: true}` that asynchronously returns a stream is deprecated.
 Use `toStream` instead.

+_Note_: The option `{optionalRun: false}` will disable the optional run for all instances of the driver.

 #### Connection pool

 As mentionned before, `rethinkdbdash` has a connection pool and manage all the connections